- My latest take on the true vs the real;

 \\\

 I’ve noted, in my Provisional Conclusion #12, that most people don’t know much about reality, and get along anyway.
-Humanity survives through protocols that prioritize survival (which I’ve refered to as tribal morality among other terms), and not through understanding of the real (using that term advisedly) world.
+Humanity survives through protocols that prioritize survival (which I’ve referred to as tribal morality among other terms), and not through understanding of the real (using that term advisedly) world.
 Here’s an example of reality.

 The Atlantic, Sarah Zhang, 19 Nov 2024: Here’s How We Know RFK Jr. Is Wrong About Vaccines, subtitled “Children used to die of diseases far more gruesome and deadly than we remember.”